I have had a long struggle with my self-image! I think it’s time for a truce between my body, mind and spirit.

 So my husband and I married and I supported him through his Master’s Degree and Doctor’s degree.
 All the while thinking I was fat at 5’7″ and I think I weighed between 135 and 145 pounds.

-As the years passed including major stressors in our marriage, finances, working night shift, my husband’s job situations, and having a baby who grew into a teenager, and my own issues, I found some “nurturing ” support in eating.
-I also had little time or inclination to exercise, except during several periods of my life.
+As the years passed including major stressors in our marriage, finances, working night shift, my husband’s job situations, and having a baby who grew into a teenager, and my own issues, including sleeping poorly sometimes while working night shift, 8 hours and later 12 hours.
+I found some sort of “support” through eating and chocolate.
+Obviously I also had little time or inclination to exercise, except during several periods of my life.
 But I did evolve my eating habits into more healthy ones.

 Finally I had an epiphany!
 I am a 67 year old woman with a loving heart, kind nature, intelligent mind, and helping hands.
 I have a lot to offer this world as an individual.